 The GDST is committed to improving social mobility and to helping every girl, whatever her background, to fulfil her potential and her dreams.
 Overall, approximately 20% of students at GDST senior schools receive a bursary or scholarship.

 Central to GDST’s ethos is the importance our 23 feepaying schools attach to working in collaboration with state schools and universities to help raise standards across the wider education system, particularly in disadvantaged areas.
-In the past year alone, GDST schools have worked in partnership with over 430 state schools and universities on projects which have helped to raise aspirations and attainment across the sectors and to build broader skills such as confidence, problem solving, teamwork and leadership.
+In 2019, GDST schools worked in partnership with over 430 state schools and universities on projects which helped to raise aspirations and attainment across the sectors and helped build broader skills such as confidence, problem-solving, teamwork and leadership.

 The case studies below show the diversity and depth of our partnership and outreach work.